Next Start

 Not all diesel mechanics work in a garage or at a single location.
 Mobile diesel mechanics go where the jobs are.
 They fix diesel trucks and diesel equipment at locations like the side of the road, on farms and at various businesses where trucks and equipment need repairs.
 They also travel to clients to perform routine maintenance.

-Work as a mobile diesel mechanic is interesting because you’re constantly dealing with new customers, new vehicles and new challenges.
-If you enjoy being on the move and want your work environment to change every day, work as a mobile diesel mechanic may be for you.
+Work as a diesel mobile mechanic is interesting because you’re constantly dealing with new customers, new vehicles and new challenges.
+If you enjoy being on the move and want your work environment to change every day, working as a mobile diesel mechanic may be for you.

 Mobile Diesel Mechanic Job Description

 Diesel mechanics work on engines and machinery that power large vehicles and equipment, like transportation trucks, buses, cranes and bulldozers.
-Mobile diesel mechanics go directly to the customer.
-Instead of servicing vehicles and equipment in a single repair shop, on-the-go diesel mechanics drive out to the client and bring their repair equipment with them.
+Mobile diesel mechanics, also known as mobile diesel technicians or mobile truck mechanics, go directly to the customer.
+Instead of servicing vehicles and equipment in a single repair shop, on-the-go diesel mechanics drive out to the client and bring their repair equipment.

-A day in the life of a mobile diesel mechanic might look like:
+A day in the life of a mobile diesel tech might look like:

-• Professionally communicating with the client and the general manager on the job status
+• Professionally communicating with the client and the general manager on the job status.
+Maintaining a safe service truck and effective equipment.

 Some mobile diesel mechanics form their own mobile diesel mechanic businesses, which allows them to control their workload and schedule.